jgitver/jgitver-maven-plugin/README.md

 - `-Djgitver.config=FILE` : overrides default config file and uses FILE instead
 - `-Djgitver.use-version=VERSION` : execute jgitver but finally uses VERSION as the project version
 - `-Djgitver.resolve-project-version=true` : replaces the ${project.version} also in properties, dependencies, dependencyManagement, plugins and pluginManagement sections
+- `-Djgitver.export-properties-path=FILE` : exports output properties into the given file

 #### Working on a detached HEAD